aaronlin592/spotify-api-project/readme.md

 ## Description

-This project interacts with the Spotify Web API to [briefly describe the main functionality of your project].
+This project interacts with the Spotify Web API to display results from from user inputs/search queries about anything (e.g. music tracks, artists, albums) in the Spotify Library.
+This is a project that I did to practice API calls and requests and communication between the client and the webserver.

 ## Features

 - **User Authentication**: Securely authenticate users using OAuth to access their Spotify data.
-- **User Profile Information**: Retrieve and display user profile details such as display name, followers, and profile images.
+- **User Profile Information**: Retrieve and display user profile details like display name and profile images.
-- **Search Functionality**: Allow users to search for tracks, artists, albums, and playlists.
+- **Search Functionality**: Allow users to search for tracks, artists, and albums.
 - **Artist Details**: Display detailed information about artists, including top tracks and related artists.
 - **Album Details**: Show album information along with track listings.
 - **Track Details**: Provide detailed information about individual tracks.
+- **Open in Spotify**: Users can open their search results in Spotify via "Open in Spotify" Button.

-## Technologies Used
+## Tech Stack

-- **Frontend**: Angular for building a dynamic and responsive user interface.
+- **Frontend**: Angular/Bootstrap in HTML/CSS for building the UI.
-- **Backend**: Node.js and Express.js to handle API requests and serve the frontend.
+- **Backend**: Node.js/Express.js in TypeScript to handle API requests and serve the frontend.
 - **Spotify Web API**: To fetch data related to users, tracks, artists, and more.

 ## Setup Instructions